tndata/CloudDebugger/README.md

-# CloudDebugger - the exploration for for Azure cloud developers
+# CloudDebugger - the exploration tool for Azure cloud developers

 ## About CloudDebugger
 CloudDebugger is an open-source tool built with ASP.NET Core, providing a comprehensive set of utilities for exploring, teaching, and debugging Azure services.